-· Weekly online discussion about class topics.
+• Weekly online discussion about class topics.
 Packback Questions is an online community where you can be fearlessly curious and ask open-ended questions to build on top of what we are covering in class and relate topics to real-world applications.

-- · Discussion Polls for in-class participation - [Essays/Journals/Papers/Reflections/Case Studies].
+- Discussion Polls for in-class participation - [Essays/Journals/Papers/Reflections/Case Studies].
 You'll submit graded writing assignments on Packback via Packback Deep Dives.
-On Deep Dives, you'll see the specific assignment details & Deep Dives, you'll see the specific assignment details & Deep Dives, you write, get real time feedback on how you're anticipated to score on each rubric category.
+On Deep Dives, you'll see the specific assignment details & amp; rubric and as you write, get real time feedback on how you're anticipated to score on each rubric category.
 Packback will also give you feedback on your sources and help you auto-generate sources in the correct format.
 All of these unique assignments live in our course's Packback community.
 Registration details are below.